wamp-proto/wamp-proto/spec/basic.md

-# The Web Application Messaging Protocol - Introdcution and Basic Features
+# The Web Application Messaging Protocol
+# Part 1: Introdcution and Basic Features

 This document specifies version 2 of the [Web Application Messaging Protocol (WAMP)](http://wamp.ws/).

-Document Revision: **draft-1**, 2014/01/20
+Document Revision: **draft-2**, 2014/02/18

-This is the first part of this document.
+This is part 1 of this document.
 It introduces the concepts and terminology, and describes the MANDATORY basic features and aspects of the protocol and its usage.

-The information in this part is sufficient for full basic implementations covering a large number of use cases.
+The information in this part is self-contained and sufficient for full basic implementations covering a large number of use cases.

 This part is considered stable.
 Two implementations for all features described herein exist (AutobahnPython & AutobahnJS).
 Minor corrections and changes may, however, still occur.

-For a description of OTPIONAL advanced features and usage, see the second part of this document.
+For a description of OTPIONAL advanced features and usage, see part 2 of this document.

 **Contents**